 Many organizations are still running data infrastructure that was built for a different era.
 On-premises data warehouses, aging ETL pipelines, and siloed reporting tools were designed before cloud-native analytics and AI workloads became standard practice.

 The cost of staying on these platforms compounds over time.
 Licensing fees for legacy systems often exceed what modern cloud platforms charge.
-More importantly, legacy systems typically can’t support the AI and machine learning workloads that are now central to competitive analytics strategies.
+More critically, legacy systems typically can’t support the AI and machine learning workloads that are now central to competitive analytics strategies.

 Traditional Migration Framework Approaches

 Understanding your framework options is worth doing before committing to one.
 Each approach has real trade-offs depending on project complexity and team maturity.
+The table below summarizes when each methodology fits best.

 1. Waterfall-Style Migration Frameworks